Flights to Toronto for 2020

 Make your flight to Toronto Pearson Airport seamless with these top tips.

 A trip to Toronto is guaranteed to be filled with lots of exploring, eating and creating great memories.
 Known for its diverse atmosphere, travellers will feel the buzz that fills the city of Toronto.

 Here’s a handy guide to making the experience run as smoothly as possible.

-- What are the closest airports to Toronto?
-Toronto Pearson Airport is the largest airport in Toronto and is where flights originating from Sydney, Brisbane, Adelaide, Melbourne, Cairns, Canberra, Darwin and Perth will land.
+- Toronto Pearson Airport is the largest airport in Toronto and is where flights originating from Sydney, Brisbane, Adelaide, Melbourne, Cairns, Canberra, Darwin and Perth will land.
 The smaller Billy Bishop Airport, which is on an island just west of the downtown core, offers regional flights.

 How to get around Toronto from the airport

 Hire cars, private transfers and Ubers are available to take travellers from Toronto Pearson Airport to their onward destination.
 Note that city taxis are not available for pick-up at the airport and only specially licensed taxis and limos can pick you up at the airport.
 A typical Uber fare from the terminal to the centre of Toronto costs about CAD$90.
 If you’re going straight into Toronto city you can catch the Union Pearson Express from the airport to Union Station in downtown Toronto.
 The journey takes 25 minutes and costs just over CAD$12 for an adult one-way.
 The Brampton Transit, Go Transit, and Greyhound bus services also operate from the ground level at Terminal 1.